digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 1. The `admin server`, called `Netmaker`.
 2. `Agents` (or `clients`) deployed on each machine (or node), called `Netclients`.

 The Netmaker server doesn't deal with network traffic (although it can be told to, if needed).
 The main role of the server is to keep configuration state, and control or manage user defined networks.
 Each machine participating in the network, is called a `Node`.
-For the most part, Netmaker serves `configuration` data to `Nodes`, telling them how they should configure themselves.
-The `Netclient` is the `agent` that actually does that configuration.
+For the most part, Netmaker serves `configuration` data to `Nodes`, telling them how they should configure themselves. `Netclient` is the `agent` that performs the actual configuration.

 Traffic goes between nodes, peer to peer.
 On the other hand, each node can relay messages as well and improve network resiliency.
 Netmaker allows you to define and create `mesh networks`, which is a really powerful feature.
 Mesh networks add resiliency because the network can heal itself.
 All nodes are interconnected and contribute to traffic.
 If one node dies, others will take its place, thus offering transparency.

 `Netmaker` also allows you to define `Egress Gateways` in a very simple manner.
 You just select one node from your private network and an interface for outbound traffic, and then tell Netmaker to configure it as an Egress Gateway (all the hard work is handled by Netmaker).

-Being based on `WireGuard` it has `VPN` support, so you can create various configurations, like:
+Being based on `WireGuard` it offers `VPN` support, so you can create various configurations, like:

 1. Personal (Private Browsing).
 2. Remote Access.